To Find a Particular Word or Phrase Within This Page - Hold Control and Press F

 Ever felt sparks fly when you meet someone new?
 What makes us "click" with others?
 Or how about those people you just can't relate to?
 Find your compatibility vibration on the grid with love, friendship, family and business relationships.
 Understand more about the sun sign vibrations from 1 through 7 through the explanations below.
-Also, check out StarMatcher to understand more about your relationships!

 The vibrational numbers on this grid correspond to the relationship between the signs.

 Copyright Knowledge Web, Inc.Too Hot to Handle?

 Just for a bit of fun!
 Do you sizzle or are you a wet fish?
 Find out more about yourself, friends and family with the grid by matching the signs with keywords!

 3 = High, 2 = Medium, 1 = Low

 THE MYTH OF SCORPIO: This constellation is intimately connected with the constellation Orion.
 According to the myths, this giant creature was sent by the gods to chase and kill the great hero, which is why you'll never see them in the sky together.

 PERSONALITY: The passionate scorpion is just full of secrets, but those tempers can smolder.
 Your water-oriented sign rules secrets, sex, and observation.

 The ruler of Scorpio is Pluto.
 Prior to the discovery of the ninth planet, Scorpio was ruled by Mars, which is still considered co-ruler.
 The sign of cosmic purpose, Scorpio is considered the success sign.
 Self contained and self centered, concentrated Scorpios usually succeed in what they set out to accomplish.